natesway/Violet-Lullaby/README.md

 - `sudo cp /usr/lib64/libidn.so.11 /usr/share/haxe/lib/hxCodec/2,5,1/lib/vlc/lib/Linux/`

 Once you've done all this, clone `https://github.com/MagelessMayhem/Violet-Lullaby`, cd into `Violet-Lullaby/` and run `lime build linux -v`.
 If all goes well, you will have a built game in `~/Violet-Lullaby/export/release/linux/bin`.

+**Known issues (list is subject to growth):**

+- The shop menu's shaders do not show correctly.
+They appear as 3 abnormally colored quadrilaterals, covering 3 of the 4 quadrants of the rendering window (NOT the full application window).
+This effect disappears when exiting freeplay.